IonAlberdi/discovery-multi/helloworld/README.md

 ####Deployment
 Next to this file you will find a script called `deploy.sh`.
 This script will clone the git and install everything in a folder called `deploy` relative to the file itsself.
-It will copy the [server](../Server) and the [API](../API) including this HelloWorld sample.
+It will copy the [server](https://github.com/mediascape/application-context/tree/master/Server) and [Application Context API](../API), [Discovery For Application Context API](../API) and [Discovery API](https://github.com/mediascape/discovery-self/tree/master/API) including this HelloWorld sample.
 After preparing the files, the script will install all needed dependencies for the backend and start a small setup-script to configure it.
 Please dont execute it inside the git folder.
 Best practice is to download just the the `.sh` file and execute.

 ### run